 Linux The program should be linked with libpthread.so.

-FreeBSD The program should be linked with libpthread.so. x86/x64 Solaris The program should be compiled and linked multi-threaded, for example using the -mt option to Oracle's cc . macOS No special requirements.
+FreeBSD The program should be linked with libpthread.so.

+x86/x64 Solaris The program should be compiled and linked multi-threaded, for example using the -mt option to macOS No special requirements.